 Step 3: Sort laundry by fabric type

 In addition to sorting laundry based on color, you should also know how to separate laundry by fabric type.
 This may seem like an extra step, but it can actually go a long way towards keeping your clothes in good shape.

 When clothes are washed, they make contact with each other continuously throughout the wash cycle.
 Heavier fabrics are more abrasive, which can cause too much wear and tear on delicate clothes and result in tearing or other damage.

-Now that you know how to organize clothes by color and separate clothes for washing, there’s one more step to take.
 Look over your clothes and check for stains, dirt or heavy soiling.
-Set aside these items and pre-treat the stains based on fabric type.
-Separate by color and fabric, then wash these clothes on a longer cycle using a water temperature and cycle appropriate to the fabric type.
-(For example, don’t put a delicate cotton top through a hot, heavy duty cycle).
+Set aside these items and pre-treat the stains based on fabric type and type of stain.
+Whirlpool offers washers with their own pre-treat station, so you can treat your clothing with the accompanying pre-treat brush, throw your clothes in the wash, and store the brush within its own compartment in the washer.
+Separate by color and fabric, then wash these clothes on a longer cycle using a water temperature and cycle appropriate to the fabric type and type of stain.
+(For example, don’t put a delicate cotton top through a hot, heavy duty cycle.)

 Doing this helps prevent dirt or stain particles from settling onto other clothing.
 After the wash cycle is complete, remove your clothes and check to see if the stain is gone.
 If not, repeat the process or air dry the item until you’re able to wash it again.